DreamTechie/Graph-algorithm/GRAPH_README.md

  Functions used in the program
  -----------------------------
         graph_input(node_list=None):
-           - Function to handle user input from file or from console
+           - Function to handle user input from file or from the console

         def graph_construction(node_list=None)
-           - Construct graph from the node_list i.e. adjanceny list
+           - Construct a graph from the given node_list i.e. adjanceny list

         graph_traversal(graph, vertex=None, trv_path=[])
-           - Graph traversal to find if DAG or not, it uses a modified DFS
+           - Graph traversal to find if the graph is DAG or not, this function is a modified DFS

         def dfs_find_all_path_from_node(graph, vertex, paths=[])
-           - Find all the possible path from a node, only works for DAG.
+           - Find all possible path from a node, only works if the graph is a DAG.
            - Future enhancement, this function can be merged with graph_traversal

         def longest_path_from_a_node(list, node):
-           - Finds a longest path from a node, it takes list of list of all paths as a argument
+           - Finds the longest path from a node, it takes list of list of all the paths as a argument

         def longest_path(list):
-           - Finds longest path in a give DAG
+           - Finds longest path in a given DAG

         def all_paths(graph_dic)
            - Initilizer function to calculate all paths and longest path